ChengHsiangLu/Myofibroblast/README.md

 ```

 In Figure 13, it shows a clear formatted sheet containing Gene ID, Gene name, Mappability, fold change, and adjusted p-value.
-Then, you can sort each adjusted p-value column to ...You can find the pairwise results spreadsheet [here](/spreadsheet/Barret_Myofibroblast_TGFTNF_PAIRWISEResults.xlsx).
+Then, you can sort each adjusted p-value column to focus on genes you are interested in.
+You can find the pairwise results spreadsheet [here](/spreadsheet/Barret_Myofibroblast_TGFTNF_PAIRWISEResults.xlsx).

 ![](/Pics/Figure_13.png)